louietouie/drawing_robot_ws/README.md

 ## Repo Summary

 This repository consists of 3 ROS2 packages and code to run on the hardware to act as a CAN reciever and stepper motor controller.
-2 of the ROS packages are almost direct copies from the [ODrive ROS2 Control](https://github.com/odriverobotics/ros_odrive) github repo.
+2 of the ROS packages (odrive_base and odrive_ros2_control) are almost direct copies from the [ODrive ROS2 Control](https://github.com/odriverobotics/ros_odrive) github repo.

 ## Setup on RPi 5